SimpleSamples/docs/docs/framework/wpf/data/data-binding-overview.md

  As you read through other [!INCLUDE[TLA#tla_sdk](../../../../includes/tlasharptla-sdk-md.md)] topics, it is important to remember that when you are establishing a binding, you are binding a binding target *to* a binding source.
 For example, if you are displaying some underlying [!INCLUDE[TLA2#tla_xml](../../../../includes/tla2sharptla-xml-md.md)] data in a <xref:System.Windows.Controls.ListBox> using data binding, you are binding your <xref:System.Windows.Controls.ListBox> to the [!INCLUDE[TLA2#tla_xml](../../../../includes/tla2sharptla-xml-md.md)] data.

  To establish a binding, you use the <xref:System.Windows.Data.Binding> object.
-The rest of this topic discusses many of the concepts associated with and some of the properties and usage of the <xref:System.Windows.Data.Binding> object.
+The remainder of this topic discusses many of the concepts associated with and some of the properties and usage of the <xref:System.Windows.Data.Binding> object.

 <a name="direction_of_data_flow"></a>
 ### Direction of the Data Flow
- As mentioned previously and as indicated by the arrow in the figure above, the data flow of a binding can go from the binding target to the binding source (for example, the source value changes when a user edits the value of a <xref:System.Windows.Controls.TextBox>) and/or from the binding source to the binding target (for example, your <xref:System.Windows.Controls.TextBox> content gets updated with changes in the binding source) if the binding source provides the proper notifications.
+ As mentioned previously and as indicated by the arrow in the figure above, the data flow of a binding can go from the binding target to the binding source (for example, the source value changes when a user edits the value of a <xref:System.Windows.Controls.TextBox>) and/or from the binding source to the binding target (for example, your <xref:System.Windows.Controls.TextBox> content is updated with changes in the binding source) if the binding source provides the proper notifications.

  You may want your application to enable users to change the data and propagate it back to the source object.
 Or you may not want to enable users to update the source data.
 You can control this by setting the <xref:System.Windows.Data.Binding.Mode%2A> property of your <xref:System.Windows.Data.Binding> object.
-The following figure illustrates the different types of data flow:
+The following figure illustrates the various types of data flow:

  ![Data binding data flow](../../../../docs/framework/wpf/data/media/databinding-dataflow.png "DataBinding_DataFlow")